 Major Stephen “Cajun” Del Bagno, Thunderbird #4 was killed when his F-16 crashed during a training flight just 10 days after he performed with the team at the 2018 Melbourne Air and Space Show.
 He was just 34 years old.
 In honor of Cajun, the National Air, Sea and Space Foundation, the organizer of the event, has created the Stephen “Cajun” Del Bagno Memorial Scholarship in partnership with the Florida Institute of Technology and with the support of the Del Bagno family.

 Every year the “Cajun Scholarship” will go to help a student in need to get his wings and pursue a future in aviation.
-Cajun started flying when he was just 14 years old and went on to be a corporate pilot, banner tower, skywriter, flight instructor and then joined the Air Force.
-During his 11 year career as an Air Force pilot he instructed in the F-16 and F-35, then joined the Thunderbirds in the fall of 2017.
+“Cajun” started flying when he was just 14 years old and went on to be a corporate pilot, banner tower, skywriter and flight instructor prior to joining the Air Force.
+During his 11-year career as an Air Force pilot he instructed in the F-16 and F-35, then joined the Thunderbirds in the fall of 2017.

 Through the generosity of people like you, a young future aviator will be able to realize his dream and keep the spirit of Cajun alive.
-We hope you’ll consider donating
+We hope you’ll consider donating.

 A COPY OF THE OFFICIAL REGISTRATION (#CH58034) AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE (800-435-7352) WITHIN THE STATE.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.